Accept and process payments in your application using the Checkout widget.

 )

-4. Customize Widget Appearance
+4. Customize widget appearance

-Use the setCustomStyle function to customize the Widget appearance.
+function to customize the widget appearance:

 await DeunaSDK.setCustomStyle({...});